anseki/readline-sync/README.md

 **Type:** boolean or others
 **Default:** `true`

 If `true` is specified, only a file or directory path that exists is accepted.
-If `false` is specified, only a file or directory path that *not* exists is accepted.
+If `false` is specified, only a file or directory path that does *not* exist is accepted.
 In any other case, the existence is not checked.

 ##### `min`, `max`